nasraf/GetandCleanData/README.md

      test_data_label_subject
    - Extract only features ending with mean() and std() and store it in variable called meanstd_data
    - Usee descriptive activity names to name the activities in the data set by factoring the variables and using levels:1:6

-- -tidydata.txt': output contain the data of step 5 listed-above.
-It contains the following descriptive varibales:
+   - appropriately labeling the data set with descriptive variable names and  createing a second, independent tidy data set with thea verage of each variable for each activity and each subject is described in the CODEBOOK

--
+- -tidydata.txt': contains the tidy data of step 5 listed-above.